 Why workplace mental health matters

-Depression, according to Mental Health America, is one of America’s most costly illnesses to the tune of over $51 billion in absenteeism and productivity lost.
+Depression has become one of America’s most costly illnesses to the tune of over $51 billion in absenteeism and productivity lost.
 Additionally, it costs over $26 billion in direct treatment costs each year.

 Even when the issues that cause depression in an employee are not related to work, their mental health affects their job performance.
-Workplace mental health matters because it affects job performance and employee retention.

 How employee mental health affects the workplace